Skip to content

 group (AD)member(member=%s)Full DN

-How to Know Which One to Use?
+How Do I Know Which One to Use?

-Step 1: Identify User Login Attribute
+Step 1: Identify the User Login Attribute

 bash